Kodasalli Dam

 Kodasalli Dam is built across the Kali River (Kalinadi) in Yellapura taluk of Uttara Kannada district of Karnataka state, India.
 This dam was built by Karnataka Power Corporation Limited.
 This electric power generating station is classified as hydroelectric power station.
 It also is a major source of irrigation.

+The Rural crop production in Yellapura is completely dependent on the water of Kodasalli Dam. it is a major source of water for farming and other related works.